aboerzel/Behavioral-Cloning/README.md

 #### Appropriate training data
 I used the [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity to train the model, but this data set contains some pitfalls that make it difficult to train a model that lets the car drive a complete lap in the simulator without a breakdown.

-A big problem is the extremely uneven number of records in which the car drives straight ahead (steering angle between -STEERING_THRESHOLD and + STEERING_THRESHOLD) versus the data sets where the car is cornering.
+A big problem is the extremely uneven number of records in which the car drives straight ahead (steering angle between `-STEERING_THRESHOLD` and `+STEERING_THRESHOLD`) versus the data sets where the car is cornering.

 The following diagram shows the distribution of the data by the steering angle:
 •	Histogramm